kauevestena/deep_pavements_sample_picker/SETUP.md

     docker run --name running_deep_pavements_sp -v D:\segmentation_img_data:/workspace/data --gpus all -it 'deep_pavements_sample_picker'

-replace "D:\semantic_segmentation_data" with the desired path for mounting a volume were the outputs shall be generated.
-If you wanna more than one running container, you can remove "--name running_deep_pavements".
+replace "D:\semantic_segmentation_data" with the desired path for mounting a volume where the outputs shall be generated.
+You can remove "--name running_deep_pavements" if you want multiple running containers.

-include "--detach" to run in background and "--rm" to remove on exit
+include "--detach" to run in the background and "--rm" to remove on exit

-# Running the sample colector:
+# Running the sample collector:

 Inside the container: